brentley/secure_containers/README.md

 ### How about in production?????

-It depends on your orchastrtor.
-In fact there is going to be another Builders Lab in this series all about IAM permsions for containers in ECS and Fargate.
-Stay tunned!
+It depends on your orchestrator.
+In fact there is going to be another Builders Lab in this series all about IAM permissions for containers in ECS and Fargate.
+Stay tuned!

 ## Efficiency: Whats in a container